Andres930410/express-ts-cli/README.md

 # Folder structure

-Once the command is succesful a new folder with the name parameter would be generated, this folder constains the following content:
+Once the command is succesful a new folder with the name of the parameter would be generated, this folder constains the following content:

 - **src**: Folder where all the **typescript** content would be stored.
 - **src/clients**: Folder where the http clients should be created, the folder has a generic http client using **axios**.